-1. As required under Rule 9.3.2A of the Parliament's Standing Orders, these Explanatory Notes are published to accompany the Trusts and Succession (Scotland) Bill, introduced in the Scottish Parliament on 22 November 2022.
+1. As required under Rule 9.7.8A of the Parliament's Standing Orders, these Revised Explanatory Notes are published to accompany the Trusts and Succession (Scotland) Bill, introduced in the Scottish Parliament on 22 November 2022 as amended at stage 2.
+Text has been added or amended as necessary to reflect amendments made at stage 2 and these changes are indicated by sidelining in the right margin.